mindspore-ai/contrib/papers/CME/README.md

 python scripts/convert_fewlist.py
 ```

-Also you may need to generate new few-shot datasets Change the ''DROOT'' varibale in scripts/gen_fewlist.py to $DATA_ROOT
+Also you may need to generate new few-shot datasets Change the ''DROOT'' variable in scripts/gen_fewlist.py to $DATA_ROOT

 ```
 python scripts/gen_fewlist.py